Karanjot-singh/react-task-tracker/notes/react_basics.md

 useState
 use Effect

+## File Strucuture

 index.html - the SPA
 <div id="root"> is the gateway to the UI of our react application

-index.js is usually the entry point of our app
+index.js is usually the entry point of our app importing react & react DOM
+'''

+'''